veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 1. Fill in the **Name (internal name)**: this is a required field and should be unique within the schema.
 It's used for referencing the column in expressions or code.
 2. Fill in the **Display name (user-friendly name)**: this is how the column will be presented in the user interface.
 It's limited to 100 characters.
 3. Optionally, add a **Description**: for the column to provide more context.
 Select **Add** to expand the description field.
 4. Select the appropriate **Data Type**: (for example, Boolean, Decimal, Int64) from the dropdown menu.
-This defines the kind of data the column is expected to hold. **Note that** as of February 2025, it only works for defining the column filters in UI, and it is different from the `Data type` in `column validator`.
+This defines the kind of data the column is expected to hold.
 5. Set the **Order** of the column in the dataset.
 '0' means it will be the first column.
 6. Configure the column properties using the toggles:
    - **Sortable**: Enable if you want users to be able to sort the data by this column.